 Overall ranking: Came 62nd out of 123 in the Complete University Guide for 2015.

 History: The University for the Creative Arts was born in 2008.
 It is the result of many mergers, the university was created when the Surrey Institute of Art and Design and the Kent Institute of Art and Design merged in 2005.
 Surrey's roots go back to Farnham School of Art (1866) and Guildford School of Art (1870), which merged to make West Surrey College of Art and Design.
 That merged with Epsom School of Art in 1994.
 Kent was the product of a merger between art colleges in Canterbury, Rochester and Maidstone, which date back to the middle of the 19th century.

-Address: Five campuses: three in Kent (Canterbury, Maidstone and Rochester) and two in Surrey (Farnham and Epsom), 30 miles apart.
+Address: Four campuses: two in Kent (Canterbury and Rochester) and two in Surrey (Farnham and Epsom), 30 miles apart.
 The Maidstone Campus closed earlier this year.